Ahlefeldt (noble family)

-The House of Ahlefeldt is an ancient German and Danish noble family.
-It has identical coat of arms with the von Rumohr, von Bosendahl and von Rastorp German noble families, which indicates that they have descended from one House.
+The House of Ahlefeldt is an ancient German noble family with branches in Germany and across Scandinavia, most notably in Denmark, and subsequently in Sweden and Norway.
+It has identical coat of arms with the von Rumohr, von Bosendahl and von Rastorp German noble families, which indicates that they might have descended from one House.

 Legend

 According to the legend, the family descended from "Hunold" Hunoldus comes de Schwabeck, whose great-grandson Konrad (Conradus baron de Alhefeld) 1152 participated in the murder of Herman II, Count of Winzenburg, and then, in 1153, he went to serve King Sven III.
 In 1154 Konrad was overthrown, and he and his family had to flee from Denmark.
 However, written of records and evidence of these events are unavailable.

 Origins

 The family originated in Westensee, near Kiel, Germany.
 The earliest known ancestor is Benedictus de Prodole (d. circa 1340) from Perdöl, whose son and grandsons served King Waldemar of Denmark and received significant pawn fiefs and properties in Denmark.
 Descendants of his brother, Scacco de Prodole, also known as Scacco de Rumore were members of the House of Rumohr.
 Two other German noble houses belonged to the same genus and had identical coat of arms: von Bosendahl and von Rastorp, but both went extinct, the first in 1535 and the latter in 1749.

 In Duchy of Schleswig the family inherited estates Søgård, Nør, Königsförde-Lindau, Sakstorp and Gelting.
 In Holstein, Bossee, Lehmkulen, Wittmold, Deutsch-Nienhof, Emkendorf, Kl.
 Nordsee, Haseldorf and Fresenburg.
 Godske von Ahlefeldt (d.
 1541) was the last Catholic Bishop of Schleswig.